Isabelle Laffont, dean of the School of Medicine, shared her New Year’s greetings for 2024. Video of the speech

 Following these presentations, there will be discussions and Q&A sessions with the audience.

-This event aims to raise awareness and provide information on issues related to rare diseases, highlighting innovation, the voices of patients, the use of artificial intelligence for diagnosis, therapeutic innovation, as well as research cohorts on autism and rare diseases.
+This event aims to raise awareness and provide information on issues related to rare diseases, highlighting innovation, the voices of patients, the use of artificial intelligence for diagnosis, therapeutic innovation, and research cohorts on autism and rare diseases.

-A rare disease affects about 1 in 20 people in the general population, which amounts to just over 3 million French people to date.
+A rare disease affects about 1 in 20 people in the general population, or just over 3 million French people to date.
 Living with it means navigating life outside the norm in every aspect, which can lead to a strong sense of isolation.

 Let's come together to support this important day of solidarity!